pslucas0212/dotNet7ForOpenShift/README.md

 my-web-app   1/1     1            1           8m4s
 ```

-## Access the OCP console to see your project and app
+## Access the OCP console to see your project and application

-Let's take a look at the OCP Console
+Let's take a brief look at the OCP Console
 ```
 % crc console
 Opening the OpenShift Web Console in the default browser...